liferay/liferay-docs/deployment/articles/01-deploying-liferay/03-preparing-for-install.markdown

 create and maintain its database automatically, your organizations might insist on revoking database initialization and maintenance permissions from that user once the database is initialized.
-If permissions for Select, Insert, Update and Delete operations are the only ones you will continue to allow for that user, you must initialize and maintain the database manually (even though it's not recommended).
+If permissions for Select, Insert, Update and Delete operations are the only ones you allow for that user, you must initialize and maintain the database manually (even though it's not recommended).
 Here is the manual procedure:

 1. Create a new, blank, database for @product@.